SoftDevAndy/DoomChat/README.md

 ***Switches automute on or off.***

-If automute is switched on instead of the offending message being just censored the user is muted automatically and the offending message and information about the automute is recorded to the file
+If automute is switched on, instead of the offending message being just censored the user is muted automatically and the offending message and information about the automute is recorded to the file
 ```
 data/DoomChat_MutedPlayers.json
 ```

-In the following form
+in the following form

 ```
 {